mlp6/Medical-Software-Design/Lectures/GitFundamentals.md

 * To work in your cloned repository, you will need to change into the directory (`$LOCALREPONAME`) that was created by the clone operation.
-A nice walkthrough of this process is summarized in [GitBashFolders](GitBashFolders/GitBashFolders.md).
+A nice walk-through of this process is summarized in [GitBashFolders](GitBashFolders/GitBashFolders.md).

 * How do I figure out what files in my local repository have changed or their status in the git commit process?
 ```
 git status
 ```
-This will show files that are untracked (not under git version control), modified (changed since last committed version), and files that are queued for commit.
+This will show files that are not tracked (not under git version control), modified (changed since last committed version), and files that are queued for commit.
 * How do I see what has changed in a file since it was last committed?